José Daniel Valencia

 José Daniel Valencia (born 3 October 1955) is an Argentine former professional footballer who played as an attacking midfielder.
-He is perhaps most famous for having been part of the 1978 World Cup winning squad.
+He played for Argentina when the team won 1978 World Cup.

 Club career

 Valencia started his club career at Gimnasia y Esgrima de Jujuy but was soon transferred to Talleres de Córdoba, the club at which he would play most of his career.

 At Talleres, Valencia suffered the disappointment of finishing runner-up in Nacional 1977, finishing third in Metropolitano 1980, and losing the semi-finals on four occasions.